ENDOMETRIAL CANCER, CARDIOVASCULAR DISORDERS, BREAST CANCER and PROBABLE DEMENTIA

 What are the possible side effects of estradiol topical?

-Stop using estradiol topical and call your doctor at once if you have a serious side effect such as:
+Stop using estradiol topical and call your doctor at once if you have:

 Treatment Of Moderate To Severe Vasomotor Symptoms Due To Menopause